Mahmood (singer): 2020–2023: Ghettolimpo, return to Sanremo and Eurovision

+Being a popular Eurovision star, Mahmood was one of the guest artists invited to sing at the grand final interval act "Liverpool Songbook" of the ESC 2023, he sang Imagine by John Lennon.

+2024–present: Third Sanremo and Nei letti degli altri

+He competed once again in Sanremo in 2024 with the song "Tuta gold", the song immediately peaked number 1 in Italy and entered the Global top songs on Spotify.
+He co-hosted the fourth night of the 2025 festival alongside Geppi Cucciari and Carlo Conti.

 Public image

 Mahmood is a portmanteau of Alessandro's surname Mahmoud and the English expression my mood.
-Despite his father's origins, Mahmood does not speak Arabic but is fluent in Sardinian.
+Mahmood speaks some Arabic, and is fluent in Sardinian.
 Following his Sanremo win, then Deputy Prime Minister Matteo Salvini, who is known for his anti-immigrant views, criticized him for winning over Ultimo who received the highest number of public votes.

+Personal life

-Mahmood has an aversion to being categorized by his nationality or sexuality.
-He has stated that "declaring 'I'm gay' leads nowhere" and "If we continue with these distinctions, homosexuality will never be perceived as a normal thing, which it is".
+Mahmood has an aversion to being categorized by his nationality and rumours of his sexuality.
+He has stated that "labelling ourselves creates distinctions" and that "there is no need to explain our own preferences, until homosexuality will be perceived as a normal thing, which it is."
 When speaking in favour of a proposed law against homophobic and transphobic hate crimes, he described having been subjected to homophobic bullying during his schooling.
-According to Italian press, while he has refused to answer the question of whether he's gay, he has stated that he's "happy and taken".
+According to Italian press, while he has refused to answer the question of his sexuality, he has stated that he is "happy and taken".

-He considers himself Christian and, more specifically, Roman Catholic, despite disagreeing with the Catholic Church's teaching that homosexual acts are "gravely sinful".
+He is Catholic, despite disagreeing with the Church's teaching that homosexual acts are "gravely sinful".

 In 2019, he was named to the Italian Forbes 30 Under 30, a list showcasing entrepreneurs, entertainers and celebrities who have made a name for themselves before reaching the age of 30.

 Artistry

 Mahmood has described his music as Moroccan pop.
 According to him "what sets me apart are the Middle Eastern sounds that emerge here and there".
 "Soldi", which is an autobiographic song about his "unconventional family", includes a sentence in Arabic.
-One of his earliest musical memories is listening to Arabic music with his father, before he left the family.
+One of his earliest musical memories is listening to Arabic music with his father before he left the family.
 Growing up he also listened to Italian artists like Lucio Battisti, Lucio Dalla and Paolo Conte.
 He considers himself very linked to Sardinia's culture and folklore, which often acts as a source of inspiration for the composition of his songs.